REPORT FOR THE PERIOD FROM 1 JANUARY 2020 TO 31 DECEMBER 2020

 Under its terms of reference, the AC's scope of duties and responsibilities is as follows:

-To assist the AC to carry out its duty to monitor the performance, objectivity and independence of the external auditors, in particular, to balance the independence and objectivity of the external auditors, the Company has developed policies regarding the types of nonaudit services that the external auditors can provide to the Group and the related approval processes.
-The AC has reviewed the nature and extent of non-audit services provided by the external auditors in FY 2016 and the fees paid for such services.
-The AC is satisfied that the independence of the external auditors has not been impaired by the provision of those services.
+To assist the AC to carry out its duty to monitor the performance, objectivity and independence of the external auditors, in particular, to balance the independence and objectivity of the external auditors, the Company has developed policies regarding the types of non-audit services that the external auditors can provide to the Group and the related approval processes.
+The AC has reviewed the nature and extent of non-audit services provided by the external auditors in FY 2020 and the fees paid for such services.
+The AC is satisfied that the independence of the external auditors is not impaired by the provision of those services.
 The external auditors have also provided confirmation of their independence to the AC.

-Where relevant, the AC makes reference to best practices and guidance for Audit Committees in Singapore including practice directions issued from time to time in relation to the Financial Reporting Surveillance Programme administered by the Accounting and Corporate Regulatory Authority of Singapore.
+Where relevant, the AC makes reference to the best practices and guidance for audit committees in Singapore, including practice directions issued from time to time in relation to the Financial Reporting Surveillance Programme administered by the Accounting and Corporate Regulatory Authority of Singapore (ACRA).

-Changes to the accounting standards and accounting issues which have a direct impact on the financial statements were reported to and discussed with the AC at its meetings.
+Changes to the accounting standards and accounting issues which have a direct impact on the financial statements are reported to and discussed with the AC at its meetings.
 Directors are also invited to attend relevant seminars on changes to accounting standards and issues by leading accounting firms.

 The Company confirms that it complies with Rules 712, 715 and 716 of the Listing Manual.

 CL IA is adequately resourced and staffed with persons having the relevant qualifications and experience.
-CL IA is a corporate member of the Singapore branch of the Institute of Internal Auditors Inc. Singapore (IIAS), which is an affiliate of the Institute of Internal Auditors Inc. headquartered in the United States of America (USA).
-CL IA subscribes to, and is guided by, the International Standards for the Professional Practice of Internal Auditing (Standards) developed by the IIA, and has incorporated these Standards into its audit practices.
+CL IA is a corporate member of the Institute of Internal Auditors Inc. Singapore (IIAS), which is an affiliate of the Institute of Internal Auditors Inc. headquartered in the United States of America (US).
+CL IA subscribes to, and is guided by, the International Standards for the Professional Practice of Internal Auditing (Standards) developed by the IIAS, and has incorporated these Standards into its audit practices.

 To ensure that internal audits are performed by competent professionals, CL IA recruits and employs suitably qualified professional staff with the requisite skill sets and experience.
-For instance, CL IA staff who are involved in IT audits are Certified Information System Auditors and members of the ISACA Singapore Chapter, a professional body administering information systems audit and information security certifications that is headquartered in the US.
-The ISACA Information System Auditing Standards provide guidance on the standards and procedures to be applied in IT audits.
+This includes CL IA staff who are involved in IT audits having relevant professional IT certifications.
+The IT auditors are also members of the ISACA Singapore Chapter, a professional body administering information systems audit and information security certifications that is headquartered in the US.
+The ISACA Information Systems Auditing Standards provide guidance on the standards and procedures to be applied in IT audits.
 CL IA identifies and provides training and development opportunities for its staff to ensure their technical knowledge and skill sets remain current and relevant.

 (D) SHAREHOLDER RIGHTS AND RESPONSIBILITIES